paul-hammant/climate-data-python/README.md

 python3 -m pytest src/test/TestRecordingClimateApi.py
 ```

-Again this runs five tests, which all pass again.
+Again this runs six tests, which all pass again.
 Check the src/mocks/ folder after the
 tests have run.

 ## Credits: